Made for Adult Ice Skaters

 Why Adults Choose Figure Skating

 Physically, figure skating is a full-body workout that doesn't announce itself as one.
-A single hour on the ice burns 300-600 calories depending on intensity.
 You'll build leg strength, core stability, balance, coordination, and cardiovascular endurance — all while your brain is too busy thinking about edges and crossovers to notice you're exercising.
 Your ankles will get strong in ways you didn't know ankles could get strong.

 Mentally, skating demands focus.
-You cannot think about your email while trying to do a back crossover.
-That forced presence is meditative in a way that treadmills and spin bikes can't touch.
 The sense of achievement when you land something you've been working on for weeks is genuinely addictive.
 And the creative expression — choosing music, building programs, interpreting choreography — engages a part of your brain that most adult fitness activities ignore entirely.

 Socially, the adult skating community is one of the warmest, weirdest, most supportive groups of people you'll ever meet.
-There's something about a bunch of grown adults voluntarily falling on ice together that creates real bonds.
 You'll make friends.
 You might make lifelong ones.

 Common Concerns (and Why They Shouldn't Stop You)